jbum/carillon/README.md

    * The bells can chime on the quarter hour, like a [fancy clock](http://en.wikipedia.org/wiki/Westminster_Quarters).
    * When your Nest Thermostat is set to 'Home', the bells can play "Home on the Range"
    * If your thermostat gets really cold, they can play "Baby it's cold outside"
-   * Make an Ebay Sale?
-Play "We're in the Money"
+   * Make an EBay Sale? -- play "We're in the Money"
    * If the NY Times publishes a story on Ebola, play 'Fever'
    * Play messages when you receive SMS messages from specific people
    * Play 'Happy Birthday' on birthdays